panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 You'll see that `paragraph.childNodes` collection contains 2 nodes: the bold element `<b>Thank you</b>`, as well as the text node ` for visiting my web page!`.

 However, `paragraph.children` collection contains only 1 element: the bold element `<b>Thank you</b>`.
-Because `paragraph.children` can contain only elements, the text node wasn't include here because this node is of type text (`Node.TEXT_NODE`), and not an element (`Node.ELEMENT_NODE`).
+Because `paragraph.children` can contain only elements, the text node wasn't included here because this node is of type text (`Node.TEXT_NODE`), and not an element (`Node.ELEMENT_NODE`).

 ## 4. Summary

-Understanding the difference between a DOM node and element is easy if you understand what actuall a node is.
+Understanding the difference between a DOM node and an element is easy if you understand what a node is.

 The document is a hierarchical collection of nodes.
 Each node can have a parent and children.

 Nodes can be of different types, the element type being one of them.
-The element is a subtype of node that is represented by a tag in the HTML document.
+The element is represented by a tag in the HTML document.